visgl/loaders.gl/docs/api-reference/loaders/glb-builder.md

 ### addCompressedPointCloud(attributes: Object) : Number

 Adds a glTF mesh.
 The glTF Mesh will contain one primitive with the supplied attributes, representing a point cloud (no `indices`, mode will default to `0` etc).

-The cloud will be compressed using DRACO compression.
+The point cloud will be compressed using DRACO compression.